 Working in Oman

 All foreign nationals need a sponsor in order to enter Oman.
-The process is an effective form of immigration control whereas the sponsor acts as a guardian and guarantor for the foreign national.
+The process of sponsorshit in Oman is an effective form of immigration control whereas the sponsor acts as a guardian and guarantor for the foreign national.
 Sponsors handle the application for (work or residence) visa, opens a bank account and the rental accommodation.
 Most often, the employers sponsor their employees and handles, although, business partners, associates and hotels can sponsor a visitor.
 Notably, if a sponsored individual contravenes with any of the regulations, the sponsor takes sole responsibility for their behaviour that will cause him to lose face in the community.

 "Official documents and procedures in Oman are expected to be lengthy, don't expect anything to be done in a hurry.
 Be patient, don't expect too much, and it's advisable to have a translator accompany you sometimes just to speed up procedure."- Heather Duncan, Expat in Muscat, Oman